-To: Erin Ording, Sales Manager Suburban Collection Showplace From: Laurie Nickson, Director of Professional Programs Michigan Association for the Education of Young Children
+Erin Ording, Sales Manager Suburban Collection Showplace

+Laurie Nickson, Director of Professional Programs

+Michigan Association for the Education of Young Children

+...promoting quality education and the well being of young children..."

 I am pleased to learn that Suburban Collection Showplace is seriously considering the addition of a hotel to the property.
 The lack of an adjacent hotel is the primary reason I have not considered your facility for any of the professional development conferences I coordinate.
 In addition to my position at MiAEYC coordinating the Association's many professional development events, I work contractually coordinating conferences for the Office of Early Childhood Education and Family Services at Michigan Department of Education, and for the Michigan After-school Collaborative.